TheMisu/HarvardWiki/README.md

 6. **Random Page**: Clicking “Random Page” in the sidebar should take user to a random encyclopedia entry.

 7. ~~**Markdown to HTML Conversion**:~~ On each entry’s page, any Markdown content in the entry file should be converted to HTML before being displayed to the user.
 You may use the _python-markdown2_ package to perform this conversion, installable via _pip3 install markdown2_.

+# Hint:
+- By default, when substituting a value in a Django template, Django HTML-escapes the value to avoid outputting unintended HTML.
+If you want to allow for an HTML string to be outputted, you can do so with the safe filter (as by adding |safe after the variable name you’re substituting).